ChrisZhangcx/reproduce_elliptic/README.md

 Pytorch-GCN Improvements
 ====

-A branch to implement some new coming insights to improve GCN.
+This is a branch aiming to re-produce GCN results on Elliptic datasets.

 ## Update Log